 The hip and valley factor is determined by finding the square root of ((rise/run)² + 2).
 (Divide the rise by the run.
 Square the result.
 Add 2.
 Find the square root of the result.)

 The hip and valley factor is a number that is multiplied by the actual run (horizontal distance) of a common rafter to determine the length of a hip or valley rafter.
 Repeat, the actual run, not the length, of a common rafter.
 For precision, the thickness of the ridge board and any eave overhang should be taken into account when determining the run.
-The hip and valley factor varies according to the slope of the roof, as shown below.
+The hip and valley factor varies according to the slope of the roof, as shown in the table below.